M-o-a-T/moat-kv/docs/source/code.rst

 =======

-The location for executable scripts is configurable and defaults to ".moat.kv.code.proc".
+The location for executable scripts is configurable and defaults to ":.moat.kv.code.proc".
 Scripts are stored as a dict with these attributes:

 * ``code``: the actual text